Things to Do & Places to Visit

 Seven Islands Birding State Park

-Located on the opposite side of the French Broad River, this park stretches over 400 acres and includes eight miles of trails.
-It is a popular launching point for kayaks, canoes, and paddle boarding.
-Originally a dairy farm most of the acreage has been converted back to native flora, and has attracted waterfowl, songbirds, and hawks.
-Barn owls have taken up residence in the several barns dotting the park.
-The park offers educational sessions such as Birding Basics.
-For more information see the Park’s web site here, or the Friends of Seven Islands website.
+Set on the opposite side of the French Broad River, this expansive park stretches across 400 acres of serene landscapes, with eight miles of inviting trails.
+A sought-after launch site for kayaks, canoes, and paddle boarding, the park invites water enthusiasts to explore its splendor.
+Originally a dairy farm, the majority of the terrain has been converted back to native flora, enchanting visitors with waterfowl, harmonious songbirds, and souring hawks.
+The park’s charm is further enriched by the presence of barn owls, finding haven in the rustic barns scattered across the park.
+The park offers educational sessions such as “Birding Basics.”
+For more information, see the Seven Islands Birding State Park website or the Friends of Seven Islands website.
+I have also written blog posts on my walks there with our dog, Kiera!

 Local Area